You're blindly trusting the remote script.

 In your terminal, run:

-curl -sL https://getvet.sh | sh
+curl -sL https://getvet.sh/install.sh | sh